Hold-Krykke-BA/System_Integration/Examproject/README.md

 ## Process
 ### Business case
-Physical bookstore with a small monolithic online store (sells books, ebooks and audiobooks) has been acquired by a larger corporation.
+A physical bookstore with a small monolithic online store (books, ebooks and audiobooks) has been acquired by a larger corporation.
 The online store should present the same to the customers, but the backend needs a complete overhaul to conform and comply with the corporation's requirements.

 ### System Diagram
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/SystemDiagramFinalRenamed.png)